 If your child has ADHD, you might be looking into treatment options.
-One non-medication approach that can be helpful for some kids is behavior therapy.
+One non-medication approach that can be helpful for some kids is behavior therapy for ADHD.
 The goal of behavior therapy is to replace a child’s negative actions and habits with positive ones.
 And parents are the ones who lead the process.

 Learn more about behavior therapy and how it can help kids with ADHD.

 When some people hear the term therapy, they may think of clients sitting with a therapist to talk about emotions and work through problems.
 Behavior therapy is very different from this, however.
 It focuses on a person’s actions, not on thoughts and emotions.